doanvalerie/pokemini-website/docs/challenges.md

 # Challenges

-We encountered a couple of major challenges during the implemen- tation of our project.
+We encountered a couple of major challenges during the implementation of our project.

 ## Unable to connect to common HTTPS endpoints